HorizonEmuTeam/Horizon-Emu/README.md

 ```
 Required OS: Android 9
-Required GPU: Adreno 610, and any other GPU that supports Turnip
+Required GPU: Adreno 610, and any other that supports Turnip
 Required CPU: Any CPU with aarch64
 Root: Root is not required
 ```